-I’m not sure why it took me so long to make Zuppa Toscana in the pressure cooker — probably because one of the kids is definitely not a fan of kale!
+I'm not sure why it took me so long to make Zuppa Toscana in the pressure cooker -- probably because I have picky eaters who aren't crazy about kale!

-You guys, I am so glad I finally converted this soup recipe into an Instant Instant Pot recipe, because this Tuscan-style soup is amazing.
-And, it’s so much quicker in the Instant Pot!
+You guys, I am so glad I finally converted this favorite soup recipe into an Instant Pot recipe, because this Tuscan soup is amazing.
+And, it's so much quicker in the Instant Pot!

-Zuppa Toscana is the Olive Garden’s take on a rustic soup found in Tuscany.
+Zuppa Toscana is Olive Garden's take on a rustic soup of Tuscany.
 The Italian version has beans, more veggies and a lighter broth.

-The restaurant version has potatoes, Italian sausage, kale and bacon in a creamy broth.
+The American version is a hearty soup with potatoes, Italian sausage, kale and crispy bacon with a creamy base.
 Definitely comfort food!

 How to Make Zuppa Toscana in the Instant Pot

-Quick and easy recipes are my favorite, so I made this soup as easy as possible.
+Quick and easy recipes are my favorite, so I made this creamy soup as easy as possible.

 - Use leftover cooked bacon instead of cooking it in the pot